mrbuster9/solution/README.md

 user - create user serviceuser with password 111 and access to execute only systemctl ower sudo

-After execute clone repo and execute vagrant up, open in you browser http://192.168.2.31
+After clone this repo execute vagrant up, open in you browser http://192.168.2.31